 From November 2015, British nationals who are spouses or children of Vietnamese nationals can apply for a visa exemption certificate.
 The certificate is valid for 5 years and allows multiple entries into Vietnam for 6 month periods.
 Applications can be made at the nearest Vietnamese Embassy or the Immigration Department in Vietnam.

 Overstaying your Vietnamese visa without authority is a serious matter and you may be delayed from travel until a fine is paid.
 Check the visa validity and conditions carefully.

 For further information about visa requirements, check with the Vietnamese Embassy in London.

-There are a number of local crossing points on the borders with Cambodia and Laos which are for nationals of Cambodia, Laos and Vietnam.
+There are a number of local crossing points on the borders with Cambodia and Laos which are for nationals of Cambodia, Laos and Vietnam only and so don’t allow British nationals to cross.
 Check locally before travelling to these points.

-When checking into a hotel, you will have to surrender your passport so that the hotel can register your presence with the local police.
+When checking into a hotel, you’ll have to hand over your passport so that the hotel can register your presence with the local police.
 Make sure your passport is returned and keep it in a safe place.
 Don’t use your passport as a deposit for renting a hotel room.
 If you are staying in private accommodation, you will still be expected to register.
 Ask your host to help you with this as soon as you arrive.
 You may be fined if you don’t register.

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.